nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Managing these may be initially easy, but they can quickly pile up and become more tedious if not handled properly, especially with the tools available.

-## 2.2 What tools do TA currently use?
+## 2.2 What tools do TAs currently use?

 ### Spreadsheets